 Road transport does not stop at national borders.
 Therefore, we are promoting the greater use of ITS and their interfaces with other modes of transport not only at the national but also at the European level.
 In the era of a common European market, well functioning intelligent transport systems require, not least, successful cooperation among the European partners.

-The Intelligent Transport Systems Act was published in the Federal Law Gazette 2013 Part I, No 29, p.
+The Act on Intelligent Transport Systems in road transport and their interfaces with other modes of transport (IVSG) was published in the Federal Law Gazette 2013 Part I, No 29, p.
 1553 on 20 June 2013 and entered into force on 21 June 2013.
 Directive 2010/40/EU of the European Parliament and of the Council of 7 July 2010 on the framework for the deployment of Intelligent Transport Systems in the field of road transport and for interfaces with other modes of transport (OJ L 207 of 6 August 2010, p.
-1) was transposed into German law by the Intelligent Transport Systems Act.
-"Intelligent Transport Systems" means that traffic-related data are collected, transmitted, processed and utilised by using information and communications technologies with the objective of organization, information and traffic management.
+1) was transposed into German law by the IVSG.
+“Intelligent transport systems” within the meaning of the Act are systems in which information and communications technologies are used in road transport and at interfaces with other modes of transport.

 The First Act amending the Intelligent Transport Systems Act entered into force on 25 July 2017.

 The Act was amended due to European provisions (delegated regulations supplementing Directive 2010/40/EU).
 Accordingly, it established a “National Body” to check whether the road, traffic and travel data made available by data providers are in compliance with the requirements of the delegated regulations.
 The Federal Highway Research Institute (BASt) is responsible for and performs the functions of the “National Body”.